Team Project

 4. validation and discussion.

-• Day 5: each team will lead a 25-minute final presentation and Q&A. Students will give feedback and peer evaluation to each group.
-Click here to submit your evaluation.
+• Day 5: each group will lead a 25-minute session for final presentation and Q&A. Students will give feedback and peer evaluation to each group.

 Some suggested tools for group work: